Feeding time is a happy time when you have a dog.

 They are nearly bouncing off the walls when you’re getting ready to fill up their food bowl.

 Usually when we put food in our dogs’ bowls, they dive right in and start eating.
 But some dogs do some pretty strange stuff at feeding time.

 One behavior that may have you scratching your head is when your dog carries their food away from the bowl before eating the food.

-If your dog does this and you can’t figure out why, we have a few ideas.
+If your dog does this and you can’t figure out why, keep reading because I have a few ideas.

-Some dogs — particularly those in multi-dog households — may carry their food away as a type of pack mentality.
+Some dogs, particularly those in multi-dog households, may carry their food away as a way to keep it to themselves.